Sanofi trial failure halts work on breast cancer treatment amcenestrant | Health

 Amcenestrant belongs to a class of pills known as selective oestrogen receptor degraders (SERD) to fight tumours that grow in response to oestrogen, which are estimated to account for up to 80% of all breast cancer cases.
 The market opportunity has also attracted Roche and AstraZeneca, which are working on pills known as giredestrant and camizestrant, respectively.

 The drugs are designed to work like AstraZeneca's established injectable breast cancer drug Faslodex.
-Roche said it remained committed to developing giredestrant.
-AstraZeneca did not have an immediate comment.
+Roche said it remained committed to developing giredestrant while AstraZeneca said it remained confident in the design of our its camizestrant trials.

+(Additional reporting by Tassilo Hummel in Paris; Editing by Elaine Hardcastle and Bernadette Baum)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)